-I have been a vinyl record and audio enthusiast since the ’70s and enjoy putting together vintage ’70s and ’80s stereo sound systems.
-After many years of singing karaoke together, my son Josh and I also participate in local open mics.
-We also enjoy going to concerts and have been fortunate to meet several performers.
+I have been a vinyl record and audio enthusiast since the ’70s, so much that I even worked in a vinyl record store.
+I now enjoy putting together vintage ’70s stereo sound systems.
+After many years of singing karaoke together, my son Josh and I now participate in local open mics.
+We enjoy going to concerts and have been fortunate to meet several performers.

 My Father, Herb Gold, escaped from Nazi Germany in 1937 at the age of 10.
 Dad attended High School in Chicago, where he learned the mechanical trade.
 He was a marine engine mechanic on PT Boats in the Philippines during World War II.
 Later in Chicago, Dad worked as a refrigeration mechanic and moved to Miami and ran his own air conditioning business.
 He continues to be a great example of strength, tenacity and stamina.

 I earned my B.S. in Economics from Florida State University in 1980, receiving the distinction of Cum Laude.
-I assisted Professor Fred Bell with his research to determine the economic value of Florida’s Marine Fishery Industry.
-I worked at the FSU Library reading live and recording textbook assignments for blind students.
-While in graduate school, I interned at the Governor’s Office in the Department of Revenue and Economic Analysis.
-I received my M.S. in Economics from FSU in 1982.
-My studies in Economics was fueled by my passion to achieve economic justice; additionally, they honed my intellect and provided for me an analytical perspective that I use in helping people to this day.
+Due to my love for our fisheries, I assisted Professor Fred Bell to determine the economic value of Florida’s Marine Fishery Industry and I worked at the FSU Library reading live and recording textbook assignments for blind students, for I wished to help the disabled.
+While in graduate school, I worked in the Governor’s Office at the Department of Revenue and Economic Analysis and received my M.S. in Economics from FSU in 1982.
+My studies in Economics were fueled by my passion to achieve economic justice; additionally, they honed my intellect and provided for me an analytical perspective that I use in helping people to this day.

-While in Law School, I worked at the Department of Natural Resources in the Division of Beaches and Shores; I served as a research assistant in Law and Economics to Professor Don Weidner and interned at the U.S. Bankruptcy Court in Tallahassee.
+While in Law School, I worked at the Department of Natural Resources in the Division of Beaches and Shores because of my desire to protect the precious environments and natural resources of our shores and beaches.
+I also served as a research assistant in Law and Economics to Professor Don Weidner.
+Furthermore, inspired by my desire to aid the financially struggling, I interned at the U.S. Bankruptcy Court in Tallahassee.
 I received my J.D. from Florida State University in 1988.